 Content Detail

-Tree of heaven has invasive traits that enable it to spread aggressively.
+Tree of heaven is an invasive plant.
+An invasive plant is a plant species that is non-native to the location being considered and whose presence and spread negatively impacts (or is likely to impact) ecological, economic, or human health.
 This tree is under observation and may be listed on official invasive species lists in the near future.
 Review of risks should be undertaken before selecting this tree for planting sites.
-Tree of heaven is an aggressive grower and produces a lot of suckers.
 It is generally not recommended for landscapes.

 • Family (English) Quassia